No ratings yet

 Leftover Storage and Reheat Instructions

-Hot tip: If reheating in the microwave, remember to place a towel or paper towel over the bowl so any popping from the soup doesn’t get the microwave dirty.
+Hot tip: If reheating my easy potato and leek soup in the microwave, remember to place a towel or paper towel over the bowl so any popping from the soup doesn’t get the microwave dirty.

 Recipe FAQs